Nuclear triad: Nuclear triad during the late Cold War (1970–1990)

 In 1970, a significant change brought about a dramatic increase in the nuclear arsenal.
 The 1970s saw a large increase in delivery vehicles and warheads because of the introduction of the multiple independent reentry vehicle (MIRV), which allowed for the deployment of ICBMs and SLBMs that could carry multiple warheads.
 Up until 1990 and the Strategic Arms Reduction Treaty (START) with the Soviet Union, the number of delivery vehicles possessed by the United States hovered between 1,875 and 2,200.

 During the late Cold War, the United States continued to maintain multiple different types of ICBMs.
-This portion of the triad consisted of Minuteman II missiles (single warhead), LGM-30G Minuteman III missiles (three-warhead), and LGM-118 Peacekeeper missiles (ten-warhead).
+This portion of the triad consisted of Titan II missiles (single warhead), Minuteman II missiles (single warhead), LGM-30G Minuteman III missiles (three-warhead), and LGM-118 Peacekeeper missiles (ten-warhead).
+The Titan II would be retired in 1987.
 The ICBM count for the United States in 1990 included 2,450 warheads in 1,000 ICBMs.

 In the late Cold War most of the Polaris SSBNs would be converted to carry the UGM-73 Poseidon C-3 (10 or 14 warheads) and later the UGM-96 Trident C-4 missiles (up to 8 warheads) - the and classes could not be upgraded to the new missiles.
 Along with the "41 for Freedom" classes, the United States also commissioned 18 s before and after the Cold War's end.
 Ohio-class submarines carried Trident C-4 and later the UGM-133 Trident D-5 missiles (up to 12 warheads).
 In 1990, the United States was in possession of around 600 SLBMs and 5,216 warheads.

-The U.S. bomber force during the late Cold War consisted of B-52H and B-52G Stratofortresses, FB-111A Aardvarks, and B-1 Lancers.
-By 1990, the United States possessed 94 B-52H bombers, 96 B-1 bombers, and 2 B-2 bombers, along with a total of almost 5,000 available weapons.
+The U.S. bomber force during the late Cold War consisted of the B-52H and B-52G Stratofortress, FB-111A Aardvark, and B-1 Lancer.
+By 1990, the United States possessed 94 B-52H bombers, 76 FB-111 bombers, 96 B-1 bombers, and 2 B-2 bombers, along with a total of almost 5,000 available weapons.
+The FB-111s would all be retired by 1993.
+All of these aircraft could carry AGM-69 Short Range Attack Missiles (SRAMs) and AGM-86 ALCMs.